DimJ99/TempleCPU/README.md

 # Phase 7: Additional Cores
 At least one more core will be added to improve parallel performance.
 4 may be a consideration but is only optional.

+# Our Cache is on time and ahead of time
+zero cache misses

 ![TD](images/Terry_A._Davis.jpg "Terry Davis")